 Gaming has progressed a long way since the first consoles were introduced in the 80's.
 Since then, PC and console gaming has grown to the point where televised tournaments are held for huge prizes and, for some [lucky] people, it can even be a full-time job!
 Now mobile gamers can join in on the fun, as Droid Gamers have announced the first ever Android Gaming Challenge.

 The Android Gaming Challenge (or AGC1 for short) will put players against each other in the first ever Android gaming tournament and quite possibly the first ever mobile gaming tournament.
-The champion is to receive a Grand Prize package which will include a new Android phone of their choice courtesy of Wirefly.
 Read More